mayank4519/data-science/README.md

 In the back end, will have deep learning and convolutional neural network working to predict such disease.

 Architecture design:
-Please refer attached images basic_architechture.PNG and basic_architechture2.PNG
+Please refer attached images basic_architechture*.PNG

-Steps:
-1. Download the potato disease dataset from kaggle --> https://www.kaggle.com/emmarex/plantdisease
-2.
+Execution:
+1. Run api/main.py and it will open http://localhost:8000/predict
+  Postman can be used to send POST query to webpage and upload a file, model will predict the disease.

+2. Will deploy the predict function to GCP.